1. Start with a valid test result

 If your result is 4.0 pCi/L or higher, start comparing certified contractors immediately and ask about timeline for installation and post-work testing.

-Ask each provider for current NRPP or NRSB credentials and whether they handle your foundation type, including basement or crawlspace configurations.
+Ask each provider about their certifications, experience, and whether they handle your foundation type.

 Request at least two detailed quotes so you can compare fan specs, warranty terms, and post-mitigation testing commitments side-by-side.